Leadership

 amanda.vickstrom@elderjusticemn.org

 Amanda Vickstrom has served as the Executive Director of the Minnesota Elder Justice Center since the organization’s inception in 2014, when she worked with founding board members and a small steering committee to launch the organization.
 Amanda has over 25 years of experience working on behalf of victims of domestic and sexual violence, and elder abuse.
-Prior to her role with the Minnesota Elder Justice Center, she managed an OVW-Abuse in Later Life grant and worked as a program director for a domestic and sexual violence program in the Twin Cities metro area.
+Before her role with the Minnesota Elder Justice Center, she managed an OVW-Abuse in Later Life grant and worked as a program director for a domestic and sexual violence program in the Twin Cities metro area.

-Amanda was appointed by Governor Mark Dayton to serve as a member of a Consumer Workgroup to address elder abuse in long term care facilities which led to Minnesota’s 2019 Elder Care and Vulnerable Adult Protection Act creating an Assisted Living Licensure structure in Minnesota.
+Amanda was appointed by Governor Mark Dayton to serve as a member of a Consumer Workgroup to address elder abuse in long-term care facilities, which led to Minnesota’s 2019 Elder Care and Vulnerable Adult Protection Act, creating an Assisted Living Licensure structure in Minnesota.
 Amanda currently serves as a board member and council member for the Minnesota Leadership Council on Aging and a steering committee member for the National Center for State and Tribal Elder Justice Coalitions.
-Amanda holds a Master of Public Policy degree from the Humphrey School of Public Affairs at the University of Minnesota, and an undergraduate degree from the University of Minnesota, Morris. -
+Amanda holds a Master of Public Policy degree from the Humphrey School of Public Affairs at the University of Minnesota and an undergraduate degree from the University of Minnesota, Morris. -

 Deanna Green